Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-Why The Term Spiritual Schizophrenia Should Not Be Used
+Why the Term Should Not Be Used

-Talking about a spiritual condition and a mental illness is like talking about apples and oranges.
-Our spiritual condition is mostly a matter of our choices.
-Schizophrenia is a brain disorder, not something people chose to experience.
+Schizophrenia is a physical condition, not a spiritual state of being.
+Talking about a spiritual state of being and mental illness is like talking about apples and oranges.
+Our spiritual conditions are often caused by our choices.
+Schizophrenia is a brain disorder, not something people choose to experience.

-Myth: Split personality
+1. Myth: Split Personality

-Myth: Mental Illness is a choice
+2. Myth: Mental Illness is a Choice

 Truth: This condition is caused by a physical brain disorder and other unknown factors, not by people’s choices or their state of moral weakness.

 As a mental health advocate and writer, I encourage all writers to educate themselves about what schizophrenia truly is.
-I can recommend the academy award-winning film, A Beautiful Mind, which gives a fairly accurate portrayal of how schizophrenia affected the life of one brilliant man with this condition.
+I can recommend the Academy Award-winning film, A Beautiful Mind, which gives a fairly accurate portrayal of how schizophrenia affected the life of one brilliant man with this condition.